 The dried-fruit and chestnut stuffing lends flavor as well as visual appeal to the pork loin.
-Choose any mix of fruit you like (we used cherries and apricots for their contrasting colors).
-Once rolled, add another layer of flavor to the pork with cracked coriander seeds and black peppercorns.
+Once rolled, add another layer of flavor to the pork with coriander seeds and peppercorns.

 Preheat oven to 450 degrees.
 Place pork on a work surface.
 Hold a sharp knife parallel to work surface, and cut the pork almost in half, stopping 1 inch short of cutting through; open like a book.

 On work surface, arrange six 14-inch lengths of kitchen twine, 1 inch apart.
 Place pork, opened up, across twine.
 Sprinkle with chestnuts and dried fruit, leaving a 1-inch border all around; season stuffing with salt.

 Fold one long side over the other, overlapping slightly to form a cylinder; tie with twine.
 Rub with oil; sprinkle with cracked pepper and coriander, pressing to adhere.
 Season with salt.
 (To store, refrigerate, up to 1 day.)

 Place pork in a roasting pan; roast until an instant-read thermometer inserted in meat (not stuffing) registers 145 degrees, 35 to 40 minutes.
 Transfer to a cutting board (reserve pan); cover loosely with aluminum foil, and let rest (temperature will continue to rise).

 Place pan across two burners.
 Add wine; simmer, stirring constantly, until syrupy, 4 to 5 minutes.
 Add Dijon and broth; cook, stirring occasionally, until reduced by half, 6 to 8 minutes.
 Remove from heat; whisk in butter.
 Slice pork, and serve with wine sauce.